Boots for Kids: Help Us Give Cold Feet the Boot

 Boots for Kids depends on the support of residents and businesses throughout the community.
 When you step up to support Boots for Kids, it makes a big difference.
 Collection season for the program is now through March 31, 2017.

-Monetary donations will be accepted online through HAP's Boots for Kids website.
-Checks should be made payable to "Priority Children/HAP's Boots for Kids" and mailed to Priority Children at 902 East Sixth Street Flint, MI 48503.
-Priority Children, a 501(c)3 organization that works to improve the quality of life for children and families, acts as the fiduciary for HAP's Boots for Kids program.
+Monetary donations will be used to purchase new boots.
+You can make one online or in person at one of the collection sites.
+Checks should be made payable to “Priority Children/HAP’s Boots for Kids.”
+Priority Children, a 501(c)3 organization that works to improve the quality of life for children and families, acts as the fiduciary for HAP’s Boots for Kids.

 Here are a few other things you can do:

 - Donate boots at any of the collection sites